Head, Heart, and Hands

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.” – 2 Timothy 3:16-17

 It all begins with knowing the ins and outs of Scripture.
 Guys, I can’t stress how important it is to have a good, thorough knowledge of the Bible.
-Sometimes the enemy will twist and distort God’s Word and inject enough lies in it to lead us astray.
+Sometimes the enemy will twist and distort God’s Word and inject just enough lies in it to ever so slightly veer us off course, ultimately leading us astray.
 Other times, very well-intentioned but misguided individuals have devised all sorts of silly teachings through taking Biblical passages out of context.
-Everything – including what people post in comments on social media, to an online video message from a preacher, to the memes some people share – can unfortunately become polluted by false doctrine, even if it’s created by folks who love Jesus but don’t bother to look and see if what they are promoting is doctrinally rock-solid and Biblical.
+Everything – including what people post in comments on social media, to an online video message from a preacher, to the memes some people share – can, unfortunately, become polluted by false doctrine, even if it’s created by folks who love Jesus but don’t bother to look and see if what they are promoting is doctrinally rock-solid and Biblical.

 Not only that, but it prepares our thoughts and the intentions of our hearts for a lifestyle that honors and worships God in everything that we do.

 With clear, Bible-soaked theological knowledge and a truly changed heart, we need to put our faith into real-world practice.
 We need to get out of our houses and step outside of our church doors.
 Yes, we must literally step out into the world, get our “hands dirty,” and put our love and concern for other people into action and be a “doer of the word”, as James puts it: